Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-schema.md

 ## Document (invoice)

-The document below is an example in subsequent sections for creating an OA document.
+The document below is used as an example in subsequent sections for creating an OA document.

 ![Invoice](/docs/docs-section/roadmap/invoice-sample.png)